JoshuaKGoldberg/addict-ioc/gitbook/getting-started/examples/hello-world.md

   .dependencies('Hello');
 ```

-As you can see we declared 'World' to have a dependency on 'Hello'.

 ## Instantiate the world

 Time for some magic!
 By calling `resolve` with the key `World`, we tell the IoC container to instantiate that class for us.
-If there are dependencies they will be resolved as well.
+If there are dependencies, they will be resolved as well.

 ```javascript
 // Remember we placed the log statements in the constructors?